-I believe that hands-on learning has a long-term impact on learning and try to DIY many activities to upcycle materials and save on cost.
-However, I don’t have time or skills to make everything, so we need to buy some learning materials.
-Many parents have asked for recommendations for quality educational products that they have seen on my Instagram account which highlights our Montessori-inspired home learning environment.
-For years, I have stopped buying plastic toys to instead invest in eco-friendly, educational toys that are well-made, durable, and fit our minimalist style.
+I believe that hands-on activities can have a positive, long-term impact on childhood education.
+In order to save cost and materials, I try to DIY as many interactive resources that I can.
+However, I don’t have time or skills to make everything, so we need to buy some learning products.
+Many parents have asked for recommendations on high quality materials that they have seen on my Instagram account, which highlights our Montessori-inspired home learning environment.
+For years, I have stopped buying plastic toys to invest in eco-friendly, educational toys that are well-made, durable, and fit our minimalist style.

-Here is a list of our favorite products from Etsy with photos of how we have used them!
-I recommend these learning materials for ages 3-6, but please consider the developmental level of your child to see if they would be suitable.
-The hyperlinks will take you to the relevant Etsy shop!
+Here is a list of our favorite products from Etsy with examples of how we have used them!
+Most of these learning materials are appropriate for ages 3-6, but please consider the developmental level of your individual child.
+Each hyperlink will take you to the relevant Etsy shop!

 2. 1-10 Number Reversible Tracing Board (From Jennifer)

 This beautiful wood board comes with wooden balls and a wood tracing stick.
 However, the beauty of this board is that you can use any loose parts for learning!
 Below is an example of how we used flowers from our yard to learn the concept of even and odd numbers!

 The next photos show a fun way to set up fine motor and number practice with pom poms!
 We used these colorful 0.4″ pompoms for this number board.
 To present this activity, you can pom poms and the board in a tray.
 I put a limited amount of pom poms corresponding to a number to teach 1:1 correspondance.